 Create a Palate Cleanser

 Because of the way certain flavors can cut through others, using the contrasting flavors principle when pairing food and beer works well as a palate cleanser.
-As mentioned above, a cool, malty beer can be the great way to cleanse your palate after a hot dish.
-You can also pair a salty dish with a more bitter-tasting beer, such as a pale ale, to help balance the flavors.
+As mentioned above, a cold, malty beer can be a great way to cleanse your palate after a hot dish.
+You can also pair a salty meal with a more bitter-tasting beer, such as a pale ale, to help balance the flavors.

 Combine to Complement

 While contrasting flavors can work delightfully, so can matching qualities in food and beer.
-A beer with rich flavors, such as a stout, pairs well with grilled foods such as vegetables, as well as sweet desserts like chocolate.
-Pairing rich beer with rich food, and light beer with light foods is a satisfying way to make your meal feel perfectly matched.
-If you’d prefer not to pair contrasting flavors, this method is always a delicious direction to take your meal.
+A beer with vibrant characters, such as a stout, pairs well with grilled foods such as vegetables, as well as sweet desserts like chocolate.
+Pairing rich beer with abundant food, and light beer with light foods is a satisfying way to make your meal feel perfectly matched.
+If you’d prefer not to pair contrasting flavors, this method is always the right direction to take your meal.

 Now that you have a better understanding of the best ways to pair food and beer, you can make your next dinner as creative as it is tasty.
 Just as pairing wine to certain foods can bring out the best in a dish, so can the right beer.
 There are a wide variety of beers out there to try, from obscure craft beers to famous brands to some more underrated beer choices, so there’s no end in sight for the delicious pairings you have ahead of you.